MathOnco/Lenia-in-HAL/README.md

 ```

 Thus, each cell within a radius of `Rstar` will be equally weighted.
 If neighborhood is empty then `u = 0`, if maximum capacity then `u = 1`.

+For help getting started with HAL, we recommend checking out the manual [halloworld.org/setup](halloworld.org/setup) for information on how to setup HAL on your operating system.

 ## Examples
 Four examples are provided in the Examples folder.
 We recommend starting here, and editing the G and K functions of these examples for your own purposes.